GitHub Actions CI/CD Pipeline for PHP: A Practical Setup Guide

 Setting Up a Database for Integration Tests

 Many PHP applications rely on a database.
-Unit tests can often mock the database layer, but integration tests typically need a real database connection.
-GitHub Actions supports service containers for this purpose.
+Unit tests can often mock the database layer, but integration tests typically need a real database connection to verify that queries, migrations, and data handling work as expected.
+GitHub Actions supports service containers for this purpose, which means you can spin up a database alongside your test job without external infrastructure.

 Add a MariaDB or MySQL service to the workflow: